metabase/metabase/docs/troubleshooting-guide/performance.md

 ### Caching is disabled.

 By default caching is disabled so that we always re-run every question.
 However, if your data is only being updated every few seconds or minutes, you will improve performance by enabling caching.
-Note that ad hoc queries and exports are *not* cached, so if you're doing a lot of either, performance may suffer.
+Note that ad hoc queries and exports are *not* cached, so doing a lot of either can impact performance.

 **How to detect this:** Open the Admin Panel, go to "Settings", and look in the "Caching" tab to see whether caching is enabled or not.